-As of 1 January 2015 and until otherwise directed, Bank X is required to:
+As of 1 January 202115 and until otherwise directed, Bank X is required to:

 - a.
 Approach 1 ensure that its counterbalancing capacity is at all times equal to or higher than e.g. 125% of its liquidity net outflows as measured in the LCR. - b.
 Approach 2 ensure that its counterbalancing capacity results at all times in a survival period that is greater than or equal to 3 months, measured by the internal liquidity stress test/the maturity ladder/specific metrics developed by the supervisor. - c.
 Approach 3: - ensure that its counterbalancing capacity is at all times equal to or higher than EUR X billion; or - ensure that its counterbalancing capacity is at all times equal to or higher than EUR X billion in excess of the minimum requirement under the LCR. - d.
-Approach 4 ensure that its stable funding is at all times equal to or higher than EUR X billion in excess of the minimum requirement under the NSFR.
+Approach 4 ensure that its available stable funding is at all times equal to or higher than e.g. 125% of its required stable funding as measured in the NSFR. - e.
+Approach 5: - ensure that its available stable funding is at all times equal to or higher than EUR X billion; or - ensure that its available stable funding is at all times equal to or higher than EUR X billion in excess of the minimum requirement under the NSFR.

-- 491. Following the above assessment, competent authorities should form a view on whether existing liquidity resources provide sound coverage of the risks to which the institution is or might be exposed.
-This view should be reflected in a summary of findings, accompanied by a viability score based on the considerations specified in Table 12. - 492.
+498.530.
+Following the above assessment, competent authorities should form a view on whether existing liquidity resources provide sound coverage of the risks to which the institution is or might be exposed.
+This view should be reflected in a summary of findings, accompanied by a viability score based on the considerations specified in Table 12.

+499.531.
 For the joint decision (where relevant), competent authorities should use the liquidity assessment and score to determine whether the liquidity resources are adequate.

 Score Supervisory view Considerations 1 The institution's liquidity position and funding profile pose a low level of risk to the viability of the institution.
 The institution's counterbalancing capacity and liquidity buffers are comfortably above specific supervisory quantitative requirements and are expected to remain so in the future.
-The composition and stability of longer-term funding (>1 year) pose non-material/very low risk in relation to the activities and business model of the institution.
-The free flow of liquidity between entities in the group, where relevant, is
+The composition and stability of longerterm funding (>1 year) pose nonmaterial/very low risk in relation to the activities and business model of the institution.
+The free flow of liquidity between entities in the group, where relevant, is not impeded, or all entities have a counterbalancing capacity and liquidity buffers above supervisory requirements.
+The institution has a plausible and credible liquidity contingency plan that has the potential to be effective if required.
+2 The institution's liquidity position and/or funding profile pose a medium-low level of risk to the viability of the institution.
+The institution's counterbalancing capacity and liquidity buffers are above the specific supervisory quantitative requirements, but there is a risk that they will not remain so.
+The composition and stability of longerterm funding (>1 year) pose a low level of risk in relation to the activities and business model of the institution.
+The free flow of liquidity between entities in the group, where relevant, is or could be marginally impeded.
+The institution has a plausible and credible liquidity contingency plan that,